gsaukov/ServerLessDbDemo/readme.md

 17. Use CloudFormationCustomResourceEvent to respond to cloud formation.
 18. Lack of framework may turn code in to a mess full of different approaches and functions, you should be very cautious.
 19. Lambda hybrid environment with supportive lambda functions and EKS/ECS cluster.
-20. Who will close the connections when Lambda container is killed?
+20. Who will close the connections when Lambda container is killed? - No one lambda is just a container.
+21. Lambda authorizer is additional auth layer used to produce policy to that will allow lambda invocation.
+For authorization better do it inside invoked lambda?

 Some good articles: